I Replaced Squarespace in 2 Hours for $0/Month

 What’s Next

 The Squarespace subscription gets cancelled this week.
-That’s $396/year back in the budget — which, coincidentally, is roughly what we spend on AI tool subscriptions that actually generate value every single day.
+That’s $396/year back in the budget — which, coincidentally, is roughly what I spend on AI tool subscriptions that actually generate value every single day.

 The new site is live at alienbraintrust.ai.
 Same content, same brand, same alien vibes.
 Just faster, simpler, and free.

-We used Claude Code (Anthropic’s CLI coding assistant) for this entire project.
+I used Claude Code (Anthropic’s CLI coding assistant) for this entire project.
 The site, the serverless function, the deployment, the DNS debugging — all in one conversational session.
-This is what we mean by AI-first: using AI not as a novelty, but as a practical tool that saves real time and real money.
+This is what I mean by AI-first: using AI not as a novelty, but as a practical tool that saves real time and real money.

 Tags: #case-study#ai-tools#building-in-public#automation#implementation